troystribling/BlueCap/Documentation/CentralManager.md

 public func value<T: RawPairDeserializable where T.RawType1: Deserializable, T.RawType2: Deserializable>() -> T?
 ```

-Using the [RawDeserializable enum](/Documentation/SerializationDeserialization.md/#serde_rawdeserializable) an application can read a `Characteristic` as follows,
+Using the [RawDeserializable enum](/Documentation/SerializationDeserialization.md/#serde_rawdeserializable) an application can read a `Characteristic` after connecting to a `Peripheral` and running `Service` and `Characteristic` discovery with the following,

 ```swift
 public enum ApplicationErrorCode : Int {